 Working Practices of the Management Board and Supervisory Board

-To ensure good corporate governance, a guiding principle of the cooperation of the Management Board and Supervisory Board at MorphoSys AG is the open, comprehensive and regular communication of information.
-The dual board system prescribed by the German Stock Corporation Act clearly differentiates between the management and the supervision of a Company.
-The responsibilities of both Boards are clearly defined by the legislator and by the Boards’ bylaws and Articles of Association.
-MorphoSys AG’s Management Board and Supervisory Board is to sustainably increase Company value.
-The Boards work closely together and take actions and decisions for the benefit of the Company.
-Their stated objective is to sustainably increase the Company’s value.
+To ensure good corporate governance, a guiding principle of the cooperation between the Management Board and Supervisory Board at MorphoSys AG is the open, comprehensive and regular communication of information.
+The dual board system prescribed by the German Stock Corporation Act clearly differentiates between a company’s management and supervision.
+The responsibility of both Boards is clearly stipulated by the legislator and the Boards’ bylaws and Articles of Association.
+The stated objective of MorphoSys AG’s Management Board and Supervisory Board is to sustainably increase Company value.
+The Boards work closely together to make decisions and take actions for the Company’s benefit.

-The Supervisory Board shall hold at least two meetings per calendar half-year and at least six per calendar year.
-In addition to the provisions of the Articles of Association with rules of procedure with regard to its duties: The Supervisory Board Chairman coordinates the work of the Supervisory Board, chairs its meetings and represents the affairs of the Board externally.
+The Supervisory Board holds a minimum of two meetings per calendar half-year and at least six meetings per full calendar year.
+The Supervisory Board has supplemented the Articles of Association with rules of procedure that apply to its duties: The Chairperson of the supervisory Board coordinates the activities of the Supervisory Board, chairs the Supervisory Board meetings and represents the interests of the Supervisory Board externally.
 The Supervisory Board typically passes its resolutions in meetings, but resolutions may also be passed outside of meetings in writing (also by e-mail), by telephone or video conference.

-The Supervisory Board constitutes a quorum when at least two-thirds of its members (including either the Chairman or the Deputy Chairman of the Supervisory Board) participate in the vote.
-Generally, resolutions of the Supervisory Board are adopted by a simple majority of the votes cast unless the law prescribes a different majority.
-In the event of a tied vote, the vote of the Supervisory Board Chairman decides.
+The Supervisory Board has a quorum when at least two-thirds of its members (including either the Chairperson or Deputy Chairperson of the Supervisory Board) take part in the vote.
+Resolutions of the Supervisory Board are passed with a simple majority unless the law rescribes otherwise.
+In the event of a tied vote, the Chairperson of the Supervisory Board’s vote decides.

 Composition and Working Practices of the Management Board's and Supervisory Board's Committees

-The Management Board has not established any committees.
+The Management Board has not formed any committees.

 The Supervisory Board has three committees: the Audit Committee, the Remuneration and Nomination Committee, and the Science and Technology Committee.
-The three committees formed by the Supervisory Board are occupied by professionally qualified members.
+The members of the three committees formed by the Supervisory Board are professionally qualified..

-The central task of the Audit Committee is to assist the Supervisory Board in carrying out its supervisory duties with respect to the accuracy of the annual financial statements and the consolidated financial statements, the activities of the external auditors, the internal control functions, particularly risk management, compliance and internal auditing.
+The main task of the Audit Committee is to support the Supervisory Board in fulfilling its supervisory duties with respect to the accuracy of the annual and consolidated financial statements, the activities of the auditor and internal control functions, such as risk management, compliance and internal auditing.
 The Audit Committee submits a recommendation to the Supervisory Board for the election at the Annual General Meeting of an independent auditor.
-The members of the Audit Committee are Dr. Daniel Camus (Chairman), Dr. Geoffrey Vernon and Karin Eastham, who all fulfill the prerequisite of being independent financial experts.
+The members of the Audit Committee until May 8, 2015, were Dr. Daniel Camus (Chairman), Dr. Geoffrey Vernon and Karin Eastham, who all fulfill the prerequisite of being independent financial experts.
 The members of the Audit Committee as of May 8, 2015, were Klaus Kühn (Chairman), Karin Eastham and Wendy Johnson.
 Klaus Kühn and Karin Eastham fulfill the prerequisite of being independent financial experts.

 Remuneration & Nomination Committee

-The Remuneration and Nomination Committee is responsible for the preparation and annual review of the Management Board’s compensation system before its final approval.
-In addition, the Committee monitors, when necessary, the search for suitable candidates for appointment as Management Board members or as Supervisory Board members and submits proposals to the Supervisory Board in this regard.
-The Committee also prepares contracts with Management Board members.
-The members of the Remuneration and Nomination Committee are Dr. Gerald Möller (Chairman), Dr. Marc Cluzel, and Ms. Karin Eastham (Chairperson as of May 8, 2015).
+The Remuneration and Nomination Committee is responsible for preparing and reviewing the Management Board’s compensation system annually before its final approval.
+When necessary, the Committee searches for suitable candidates to appoint to the Management Board and Supervisory Board and submits appointment proposals to the Supervisory Board.
+The Committee also prepares the contracts made with Management Board members.
+The members of the Remuneration and Nomination Committee are Dr. Gerald Möller (Chairman until May 8, 2015), Dr. Marc Cluzel and Ms. Karin Eastham (Chairperson as of May 8, 2015).

 Science & Technology Committee

-The Science and Technology Committee advises the Supervisory Board on matters concerning proprietary drugs and technology development and also prepares the relevant Supervisory Board resolutions.
+The Science and Technology Committee advises the Supervisory Board on matters concerning proprietary drug and technology development and prepares the relevant Supervisory Board resolutions.
 The members of the Science and Technology Committee until May 8, 2015 were Dr. Walter Blättler (Chairman) and Dr. Marc Cluzel.
 As of May 8, 2015, the members of the Science and Technology Committee are Dr. Marc Cluzel (Chairman), Dr. Frank Morich and Ms. Wendy Johnson.